IATI/D-Portal/README.md

 The live version lives at http://d-portal.org/

+We are currently in BETA.
+While d-portal is publicly available, it is not considered finished.
+You may experience bugs and missing features, but that is why we need your feedback and support.

 One of its aims is to build a re-usable piece of code that can be easily hosted by anyone, anywhere and that will tell an interesting story using IATI data.